framosimaging/framos-nxp-vis-tool/README.md

 Key features:

-- Mipi sensor mipi streaming using v4l2 framework
+- Image sensor streaming using v4l2 framework
 - Use direct access memory (DMA) for streaming to reduce usage resources
+- Also use dma memory buffers on GPU to avoid copying of buffers to GPU
 - Use GPU for image transformations (changing of image formats, debayering)
 - Use v4l2 or vivante controls to set stream properties / ISP functions
 - Output the image as OpenCV `CV:Mat` object for easy debugging.
+- No additional libraries needed - just download the tool and run it.

 ## Limitations